 Developed by Janssen, In 2012, bedaquiline received conditional approved by the US FDA for the treatment of MDR-TB, in addition to the current second-line treatment regimen.
 A 2018 WHO Rapid Communication on MDR-TB treatment guidelines prioritized bedaquiline among the the drugs for treatment of MDR-TB.

-Bedaquiline is used in many of the new TB and drug-resistant TB treatment regimens currently in development by TB Alliance.
+Bedaquiline is used in many of the new TB and drug-resistant TB treatment regimens currently in development by TB Alliance, as well as in the FDA-approved BPaL regimen.

 Peer Reviewed Publications